State of California: Numerous Attractions, Incredible Sites of Interest, and Facts

-Even people who have lived in California all of their lives have probably not seen every nook and cranny of this huge state which, except for Alaska and Texas, is the third largest by way of land.
+Even people who have lived in California, all their lives, have probably not seen every nook and cranny of this enormous state, which (except for Alaska and Texas) is the third-largest landmass.

-Adventurous mountain climbers might like ascending Mount Whitney...the highest point in the contiguous United States at an elevation of 14,505 feet (4,421 m).
-Although I have not attempted that feat, I have driven in the mountains and a friend and I did go to the lowest point in the contiguous United States...a place called Badwater Basin in Death Valley National Park.
-It is an amazing 232 feet or 86 meters below sea level!
+Adventurous mountain climbers might like ascending Mount Whitney, the highest point in the contiguous United States at an elevation of 14,505 feet (4,421 m).
+Although I have not attempted that feat, I have driven in the mountains.
+A friend and I did go to the lowest point in the contiguous United States, a place called Badwater Basin in Death Valley National Park.
+It is an incredible 232 feet or 86 meters below sea level!

-From rocky Pacific Ocean shorelines to lush ancient forests, farmlands to cityscapes, desert lands and more, join me on this look at the most populated of our states which is bordered by Mexico to the south, the Pacific Ocean to the west, Oregon to the north and the states of Nevada and Arizona to the east.
-You will be in for an amazing journey!
+From rocky Pacific Ocean shorelines to lush ancient forests, farmlands to cityscapes, desert lands, and more, join me on this look at the most populated state.
+Mexico borders it to the south, the Pacific Ocean to the west, Oregon to the north, and Nevada and Arizona to the east.
+You will be in for a fantastic journey!

 San Francisco Sites

-Except for one vacation when a friend rode with me in my car from Houston to California and back, most of the time our California vacations have started with an airplane ride to San Francisco.
-After renting a car, but before heading out in various directions, we would always made it a point to see and do a few more things in that scenic city.
+Except for one vacation when a friend rode with me in my car from Houston to California and back, our California vacations started with an airplane ride to San Francisco.
+After renting a car but before heading out in various directions, we would always made it a point to see and do a few more things in that scenic city.

-San Francisco is a beautiful tourist spot and for good reason.
-It has a very mild climate and therefore beautiful vegetation as can readily be seen in the gorgeous parks and surrounding areas.
+San Francisco is a beautiful tourist spot and for a good reason.
+It has a very mild climate and beautiful vegetation, as can readily be seen in the gorgeous parks and surrounding areas.

-It is a city comprised of hills...50 of them in fact and the buildings are constructed to blend into the topography of the land.
-My hubby and I have huffed and puffed our way up and over quite a few of those hills!
+It is a city comprised of hills...50 of them!
+The buildings blend into the topography of the land.
+My hubby and I have huffed and puffed our way up and over quite a few of those hills.

-Of course we have also ridden the famous cable cars of San Francisco fame and gone down the crookedest street (supposedly in the world) with hairpin turns called Lombard Street.
+Of course, we have also ridden the famous cable cars of San Francisco fame and gone down the most crooked street (supposedly in the world) with hairpin turns, that of Lombard Street.

-So many iconic sites exist in San Francisco including the Golden Gate Bridge, the large and most interesting Chinatown, the famed Alcatraz Island and so much more.
+Many iconic sites exist in San Francisco, including the Golden Gate Bridge, the large and most interesting Chinatown, the famed Alcatraz Island, and so much more.

-Heading out of the city of San Francisco and to the north one can be whisked away into what feels like a primeval forest where one can hike and commune with nature.
-It is the fabulous Muir Woods named after naturalist and environmentalist John Muir.
+Heading out of the city of San Francisco and to the north, one can be whisked away into what feels like an ancient forest where one can hike and commune with nature.
+It is the fabulous Muir Woods National Monument named after naturalist and environmentalist John Muir.
 It is such a peaceful place to spend some time decompressing from the daily rigors of life.
-You can read the full hub by clicking on the link below.

 California Wine Country